Skip to main content

 Intellectual property (IP) problems

 IP can be a hot topic for many companies.
 However, IP laws aren't globalized.
-Companies that don't have a legal entity in a given country may struggle to adhere to IP laws or may find that their existing protections don't hold up in other marketplaces.
+Companies that don't have a legal entity in a given country may struggle to adhere to IP laws, and research shows that the strength of these laws directly impacts business decisions; for example, U.S. firms with extensive patents have been shown to increase technology transfer and R&D after a country strengthens its IP rights, with some affiliates seeing increases in royalty payments exceeding 30%.
 If employees in those countries are handling delicate, IP-sensitive information, this can get tricky.

 With all these points in mind, a basic global risk management solution might seem limited.
 Additional factors may be relevant, depending on the company developing the strategy.